 This Video Of Yash And Radhika Pandit's Daughter Ayra Wishing Happy Deepavali Breaks The Internet!

 Sandalwood actors Radhika Pandit and Yash welcomed their first child last December.
 The star baby became the talk of the town even before her birth.
 Needless to say, she went to steal all the limelight from her famous parents as soon as she entered the face of the Earth.
 Baby Ayra, who is only 10 months old now, has gained a huge fan following on social media.
-A few hours ago, the KGF actor shared a video on Instagram, conveying festive wishes with his daughter and wife Radhika Pandit.
+A few hours ago, the KGF actor shared a video on Instagram, conveying festive wishes along with his daughter and wife Radhika Pandit.
 This video of little Ayra wishing a Happy Deepavali is guaranteed to make your day!

 Ayra Wishes A Happy Deepavali